dice-group/qamel/RESTendpoints/README.md

-# RESTendpoints for TeBaQA, OfflineQA, Genesis
+# RESTendpoints for TeBaQA, OfflineQA, knowledgeCard

 ## Run it via Maven
 After cloning/downloading the repository, on the terminal run: